-C. Continue to implement Version 2.0 of Six Pillars Broward, with a focus on the following community priorities: Target Industry Growth, Education, Talent Attraction & Retention, Community Branding, Social Justice & Racial Equity, Economic Mobility, Entrepreneurship, Transportation, Resiliency, Affordable Housing and Homelessness.
+C. Continue to implement Version 2.0 of Six Pillars Broward (which has been rebranded to The Prosperity Partnership) with a focus on the following community priorities: Target Industry Growth, Education, Talent Attraction & Retention, Community Branding, Social Justice & Racial Equity, Economic Mobility, Entrepreneurship, Transportation, Resiliency, Affordable Housing and Homelessness.